exoscale/raven/README.md

     (is (= 1 (count @http-requests-payload-stub))))
 ```

-Users are responsible for cleaning the atom up between test runs.
+Users are responsible for cleaning the atom up between test runs, for example
+using the `clear-http-stub` convenience function.

 ### Changelog